thlorenz/sync-stream.c/README.md

  * stream struct
  *
  * @write         call this with a @see chunk in order to feed data into the stream
- * @read          if provided, it is called with every chunk emitted by the stream
+ * @emit_cb       if provided, it is called with every chunk emitted by the stream
+ * @end_cb        if provided, it is called when the stream ends
  * @emit          call this to emit a chunk
- */
-struct sst_s {
+ * @end           call this to signal that no more data will be written to the stream */ struct sst_s {
   sst_write_cb      write;